Sanju6504/Heart-Disease-Prediction/README.md

 3. Open and run the notebooks or use Google Colab jupyter notebook

-## 📌 License
-This project is open-source and free to use under the MIT License.

 ## 🙌 Acknowledgements
 UCI Machine Learning Repository
 Kaggle Datasets